jyothisreevinaya/capgemini-data-engineering-training/week0/Phase2/README.md

 - Successfully created and worked with DataFrames

-- Performed operations like select, filter, and groupBy.
+- Performed operations like select, filter, groupBy using aggregations .

 - Displayed and analysed data using PySpark methoda.